 Anxiety is a natural body reaction caused by perceived danger.
-Anxiety disorders occur when natural anxiety doesn’t go away or worsens over time.
+Anxiety disorders occur when anxiety doesn’t go away or worsens over time.

 Two factors that seem to largely determine whether a person will develop an anxiety disorder are:

 Scientists also think there may be a link between anxiety and the hippocampus in the brain.
 Research has shown that experiencing trauma, or any type of brain injury in the hippocampus area, could predispose someone to an anxiety disorder.

 Another area of the brain that could also connect with anxiety disorders is the amygdala, so injuries in that area also could increase the chances of developing an anxiety disorder.

 To help determine if you have symptoms of an anxiety disorder, take our 2-Minute Anxiety Online Assessment.

 If you suspect you might be living with an anxiety disorder, be sure to talk with your primary care physician and/or a licensed mental health counselor about your concerns.

 The Monarch Directory by SimplePractice can help you find a licensed mental health professional near you who specializes in anxiety.

 Talk therapy or psychotherapy, such as cognitive behavioral therapy (CBT),can help us manage our anxiety by learning coping strategies and diving into what needs to change in the present to help us cope better.